 - Like all vaccines, this vaccine may not fully protect all people who get it.
 If you have questions, talk with the doctor.

-- If you have side effects after a dose, acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen may help.
+- If your child has side effects after a dose, acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen may help.

-- After getting the vaccine, continue to do things that prevent the spread of COVID-19 as recommended by local public health officials.
+- After getting the vaccine, have your child continue to do things that prevent the spread of COVID-19 as recommended by local public health officials.
 These include washing hands often, wearing a mask, staying at least 6 feet away from other people, and avoiding crowds.

-- If you have a weak immune system or take drugs that weaken the immune system, talk with your doctor.
+- If your child has a weak immune system or takes drugs that weaken the immune system, talk with the doctor.
 This vaccine may not work as well.
 Some people may need to get a COVID-19 vaccine again.

 - People who got this vaccine before or during a stem cell transplant or chimeric antigen receptor [CAR]-T therapy may need to get a COVID-19 vaccine again.
-If you have had or are having one of these treatments, talk with your doctor.
+If your child has had or is having one of these treatments, talk with the doctor.

 - This vaccine may affect syphilis test results.
-Tell all your health care providers and lab workers if you have gotten this vaccine in the past 5 months.
+Tell all your child’s health care providers and lab workers if your child has gotten this vaccine in the past 5 months.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.